simonlotzkar/autoblocks/README.md

 - chose to save the current library and/or encounter to file (from main menu and when quitting the application), and
 - chose to load the library and/or encounter from file (from main menu and when launching the application)

-### Currently added default statblocks:
-- Orc
-- Ancient Black Dragon

-### Current bugs/fixes to be done:
-- (terminal) group actions print "Actions:" along with actions for each character, replace with no duplicates and one heading
-- (terminal) when saving or loading, everything works as intended except when returning to the main menu, the invalid command warning triggers and the menu resets but then works as normal

-### Future additions:
+### Future Additions:
+- save system to allow for multiple save/load files for any amount of encounters and libraries
+- come with all default monsters in the 5th edition monsters manual (2/300)
 - automated rolls for skills and saving throws
-- save system to allow for multiple save/load files for any amount of encounters and libraries
-- edit statblocks in a library
-- delete statblocks from a library
 - turn order and automation of turns
 - inventory/loot generation

-- come with all default monsters in the 5th edition monsters manual (2/300)
+### Current Bugs:
+- character groups are not persistent (loading fails)

 # Instructions for grader
-- You can generate the first required event related to adding Xs to a Y by...
-- You can generate the second required event related to adding Xs to a Y by...
+- You can generate multiple events related to adding StatBlocks to the Library by selecting "Create New" after navigating to the library menu from the title screen.
-- You can locate my visual component by...
+- You can locate my visual component by opening the app!
-- You can save the state of my application by quitting and confirming the save prompt
+- You can save the state of my application by selecting the save option from the title screen.
-- You can reload the state of my application by selecting the load option from the mainmenu
+- You can reload the state of my application by selecting the load option from the title screen.